nqltis/ArdOs/docs/OSdescription.md

+# Operating System and Code Execution

+## Task Resources
+The microcontroller's dynamic memory can store 2048 bytes of data.
+Let's say half of that is used by the operating system itself, then 1024 bytes can be used as user memory for programs.
+I want programs to be able to call other programs, to use them as functions for example.
+Programs will be able to allocate chunks of memory within these 1024 available bytes.

+## Task Abilities
+Programs will be able to use the kernel for certain operations using system calls :
+* Input using buttons
+* Output using the screen display
+* Input/Output using on-board pins
+* File access
+* Execution of other programs

-# Emulated Programming Language
+## Emulated Programming Language

-Programming language is based on Instruction List (IL) General instructions are written in uppercase whereas system calls are written in lowercase.
+Programming language is based on *Instruction List* (IL) **General instructions** are written in **uppercase** whereas **system calls** are written in **lowercase**.

 R : Register Address
 I : Integer

-## General Instructions
+### General Instructions

 #### Load and Store Instructions